RakshitNotFound/GPT-From-Scratch/README.md

-Implementation of paper "All You Need Is Attention" from scratch
+Implementation of the paper "Attention Is All You Need" from scratch.